ValidMind for model validation 3 — Developing a potential challenger model

 Confusion Matrix Champion Vs Challenger

-The Confusion Matrix: champion_vs_challenger test evaluates the predictive performance of two classification models by comparing their predicted and actual class labels, visualized through annotated heatmaps.
-The confusion matrices display the counts of True Positives (TP), True Negatives (TN), False Positives (FP), and False Negatives (FN) for both the champion (log_model_champion) and challenger (rf_model) models, enabling direct assessment of classification accuracy and error types.
+The Confusion Matrix: champion_vs_challenger test evaluates the predictive performance of classification models by comparing predicted and actual class labels, providing a breakdown of True Positives (TP), True Negatives (TN), False Positives (FP), and False Negatives (FN) for both the champion (log_model_champion) and challenger (rf_model) models.
+The results are presented as annotated heatmaps, allowing for direct comparison of classification outcomes between the two models.
+Each cell in the matrix quantifies the number of instances for each outcome type, facilitating assessment of model strengths and error patterns.

 Key insights:

-The confusion matrix results demonstrate that the challenger model (rf_model) outperforms the champion model (log_model_champion) across all key confusion matrix categories.
-The challenger achieves higher counts of correct classifications (TP and TN) and lower counts of both types of errors (FP and FN), resulting in a lower overall misclassification rate.
-This indicates a clear improvement in classification performance for the challenger model based on the observed test data.
+The confusion matrix comparison demonstrates that the challenger model (rf_model) outperforms the champion model (log_model_champion) across all key confusion matrix categories, with higher correct classifications and fewer errors.
+This indicates a more effective overall classification capability for the challenger, as evidenced by the observed distribution of TP, TN, FP, and FN counts.

 Figures